tobias-z/database-exam-project/conf/README.md

 An example of this, is the MongoDB setup.
 Here two directories have been created, one for the database itself, and one for the services.
 This allows us to use the `depends-on` property, in the `log-console` configuration.

+`NOTICE`: All services should be run in the prod network, which is externally created

 # Configuration Properties

 TODO: docs